 Should You Decant Vermouth?

-No, there is no need to decant it.
-It doesn’t benefit from aeration like table wines, and it also doesn’t contain sediments that you need to filter out.
+There is no need to decant Vermouth.
+It does not benefit from aeration like table wines, and it also does not contain sediments that you need to filter out.
 So pour it into glasses immediately and serve it while it’s chilled.

 As the styles of Vermouth differ perceivably in taste, they also pair with different foods:

-Bianco Vermouth is great with light dishes that feature a hint of sweetness.
+- Bianco wines are great with light dishes that feature a hint of sweetness.
 Think of salads with fruits or Chinese sweet-sour dishes.
-You might also find it a good match for seafood or chicken.
+You might also find them good matches for seafood or chicken.

-Red variations often are very intense.
-When looking for food pairings, make sure that the meal can stand these intense flavors.
+- Red variations often are very intense.
+When looking for food pairings, ensure the meal can stand these intense flavors.
 You can try it with red meats, such as steaks or burgers, or spicy cured meat.

 Bottles of 750ml or 1L cost between 20 and 40 USD.
 But to find the style that matches your taste best, consider buying half-bottles of 375ml instead.

-Here are the brands that produce great Vermouth:
+Here are the producers that offer great Vermouth wines:

 Many wine experts consider Girolamo Ruscelli the inventor of Vermouth.
 Under his pseudonym Alessio Piemontese, he created the first wormwood wines that were the precursors of modern Vermouth.
 The Alessio company is named after him to honor his achievements.
 It offers very good Bianco styles: